 Students practice these kata in earnest over many months and years, and are eventually introduced to a wider range of instruction.
 Practitioners are awarded scrolls (Mokuroku, Menkyo, and Gokui Kaiden) in line with their development.

-We do outdoor and indoor training.
+We have two major locations.
 Each training session ends after about 1.5 hours.

 - Saturday: from 8:00 to 10:00 - North Sydney, NSW (occasional)